-During 2013, the Company entered into a five-year lease for office facilities in Switzerland.
+In 2013, the Company entered into a five-year lease for office facilities in Switzerland.
 The Company had an option to extend the lease through January 2022, which was not exercised by the Company.
 Per the lease terms, in the event the option to extend is not exercised, the lease remains in force and can be terminated with 12-months' notice.
+In June 2024, with the intention of seeking other premises, the Company provided notice to the landlord to terminate the lease, effective June 30, 2025.